lpninja/ELCCpv1/README.md

 **List of additions**

-Updated 2017/10/12- Merged a pull request for optional system signature signing for greater security when posting from a Raspberry Pi datalogger directly.
+Updated 2017/10/12- Merged a pull request for optional system signature signing for greater security(concatenation of system details and inverter/datalogger serial numbers with the datalogger public key hash to produce a new signature hash) when posting from a Raspberry Pi datalogger directly.
 Updated examples.
 ELCCpv1 now has an optional dependency of datalogger.py found in the ELCC folder of @scalextrix.

 Updated 2017/10/10- Merged pull request for removing tracking, explained the azimuth conditions in a comment.
 Added @dommsko as a contributer, reviewer.